.

-The following circuit provides both a balanced and unbalanced input using a 12AT7 vacuum tube; balanced input is a high impedance bridging input.
+The following circuit provides both a balanced and unbalanced input using a 12AT7 vacuum tube.
 The first 12AT7 stage is used to provide signal inverting for one side of the balanced signal input.
-The other signal side does not use any active circuits prior to mixing the signals.
-The second 12AT7 stage is used to make up for lost gain plus provides an unbalanced input with 10dB more gain than the balanced input.
-This provides a balanced input with a 0dB input level and an unbalanced input with a −10dB input level.
+The other balanced signal side does not use any active circuits prior to mixing the signals.
+The second 12AT7 stage is used to make up for lost gain and provides an unbalanced input with 10 dB more gain than the balanced input.
+This provides a balanced input with a 0 dB input level and an unbalanced input with a −10 dB input level.

 Power supply requirements